Location Independent Travellers

 Living Out of a Suitcase

-If you told me two years ago that I would be giving up all my worldly possessions and living out of one medium size suitcase and one piece of carry on luggage I would have thought you were mad.
+If you told me years ago that I would be giving up all my worldly possessions and living out of one piece of carry on luggage and a backpack I would have thought you were mad.

 Now however, I find that apart from photos and a few special keepsakes, I don’t need all that “stuff”.
 What I am trying to say is that I don’t find possessions important anymore, in fact all that “stuff” keeps you trapped in a lifestyle you may not want or need.